yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 }
 ```

-You can use `$customer->orders` to access the customer's orders.
+Now you can use `$customer->orders` to access a customer's orders from the related table.
 You can also use the following code
-to perform on-the-fly relational query with customized query conditions:
+to perform an on-the-fly relational query with a customized query condition:

 ```php
 $orders = $customer->getOrders()->andWhere('status=1')->all();
 ```

 When eager loading a relation, Yii 2.0 does it differently from 1.1.
 In particular, in 1.1 a JOIN query
-would be created to bring both the primary and the relational records; in 2.0, two SQL statements are executed
+would be created to select both the primary and the relational records.
+In Yii 2.0, two SQL statements are executed
 without using JOIN: the first statement brings back the primary records and the second brings back the relational
 records by filtering with the primary keys of the primary records.

 Instead of returning [[yii\db\ActiveRecord|ActiveRecord]] objects, you may chain the [[yii\db\ActiveQuery::asArray()|asArray()]]
-method when building a query to return large number of records.
+method when building a query to return a large number of records.
 This will cause the query result to be returned
 as arrays, which can significantly reduce the needed CPU time and memory if large number of records .
 For example,

 ```php